octo-technology/OpenTezos/docs/explorer/private-indexer.md

 ```

 > An error might occur during the npm install.
-> If so, modify the `sass` field under the `scripts` in the package.json file:
+> If so, modifying the `sass` field under the `scripts` in the package.json file solves the issue:
 > ```json
 > "sass": "npx sass src/styles/scss/index.scss:src/styles/css/index.css"
 > ```
-> Run again the `npm install` command
+> The `npm install` command has to be run again

-A new page should open in your default web browser.
+A new page should open in a web browser.

 # Interactions with the private explorer